jordanvasu/FreeClimber-FNG/paper.md

 # Acknowledgements

 This project builds on the original FreeClimber platform by Spierer and colleagues [@spierer2021freeclimber].
 I thank Adam Spierer for making the FreeClimber codebase openly accessible.
+The authors declare no conflicts of interest and received no external funding for this work

 # References